polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/index.md

 # Tutorials for Building Parachains with the Polkadot SDK

-The Polkadot SDK enables you to build custom blockchains that can operate either independently or as part of the Polkadot network.
-These tutorials guide you through two main development paths: building a standalone chain (solochain) or creating a parachain that connects to Polkadot.
+The Polkadot SDK enables you to build custom blockchains that can operate as part of the Polkadot network.
+These tutorials guide you through the essential steps of developing, testing, and deploying your own parachain.

-## Local Development

-Start by learning the fundamentals through these local development tutorials:

-- **[Launch a Local Solochain](/tutorials/polkadot-sdk/parachains/local-chain/launch-a-local-solochain/)** - compile and run your first blockchain node
-- **[Connect Multiple Nodes](/tutorials/polkadot-sdk/parachains/local-chain/connect-multiple-nodes/)** - use predefined accounts to create a basic network
-- **[Spin Up Your Nodes](/tutorials/polkadot-sdk/parachains/local-chain/connect-multiple-nodes/)** - set up a network with custom validators and Aura consensus
-- **[Upgrade a Running Network](/tutorials/polkadot-sdk/parachains/local-chain/connect-multiple-nodes/)** - perform forkless runtime upgrades to add features

-## Parachain Development
+## Parachain Zero To Hero Tutorials

-Ready to connect your parachain to Polkadot?
-Follow these tutorials to build and deploy a parachain:

-- **[Prepare a Relay Chain](/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-relay-chain/)** - set up a local relay chain for testing
-- **[Prepare a Parachain](/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain/)** - configure and connect your parachain to the relay chain
-- **[Acquire a TestNet Slot](/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/acquire-a-testnet-slot/)** - deploy your parachain to the Paseo TestNet
+Dive deep into parachain development with this comprehensive tutorial series designed to take you from a beginner to a proficient parachain developer.

 ## Key Takeaways

 Through these tutorials, you'll gain practical experience with:

-- Node operation and network setup
-- Chain configuration and consensus
-- Runtime development and upgrades
+- Setting up blockchain development environments
+- Creating custom runtime logic
-- Parachain deployment and management
+- Implementing and testing pallets
+- Deploying parachains to test networks
+- Understanding Polkadot ecosystem concepts

-Each tutorial builds upon previous concepts while providing flexibility to focus on your specific development goals, whether that's building a standalone chain or a fully integrated parachain.
+Each tutorial builds upon previous concepts while providing flexibility to focus on your specific development goals.

 ## In This Section